markberridge/dropwizard-cluster/README.md

 dropwizard-cluster
 ==================

-Playing with dropwizard and akka.
+An implementation of a cluster singleton using dropwizard and akka.